Blackberry Gin Sour

 Instructions

-• Fill a coupe glass with ice and set it aside to chill while you prepare the cocktail.
+• Chill a coupe glass in the freezer or fill with ice while you make the drink.

-• To a cocktail shaker, add the gin, blackberry simple syrup, lemon juice, and egg white.
+• Add the gin, blackberry syrup, lemon juice, and egg white to a cocktail shaker without ice.

-• Add fresh ice to the shaker and shake again until the mixture is thoroughly chilled.
+• Add a generous handful of ice and shake again for 15 seconds until well chilled.

 Notes